 By following these steps, you can develop a marketing strategy that will help you achieve your business goals.
 Here we discussed some questions related to marketing planning strategy.

 What are the three steps involved in the planning phase of the strategic marketing process?

 The three steps involved in the planning phase of the strategic marketing process are:

 - Creating a marketing plan.

-The first step, setting marketing goals, involves setting specific, measurable, attainable, relevant, and time-bound objectives that will guide the marketing strategy.
-The second step, conducting market research, helps to gather information about the target market, including consumer needs and wants, competitor analysis, and market trends.
-This information is used to create the marketing mix, which is the third step in the process.
+The first step is setting marketing goals: specific, measurable, attainable, relevant, and time-bound objectives.
+The second step is market research, gathering info about the target market, consumer needs and wants, competitors, and trends.
+This leads to the third step, creating the marketing mix.

 The marketing mix includes the 4 Ps of marketing: product, price, promotion, and place.
 The fourth and final step in the strategic marketing process is to monitor and evaluate results.
 This helps businesses track progress towards their goals and make necessary adjustments to the plan.

 Which of the following represents the three major phases of a marketing plan?

 - Planning, implementation and control

 - apply, design and manage